pdutton/go-mocks/README.md

 # go-mocks
-Mocks for interfaces found in go-interfaces
+Mocks for standard go interfaces and those found in go-interfaces.